DUI with a CDL? Know Your Rights.

 A DUI is never a good thing, but when you drive for a living, it can be even more catastrophic.
 The punishments for driving under the influence in a commercial vehicle are even more serious than those of a personal vehicle.

-What if this is Your First Offense?
+What if This Is Your First Offense?

 The first time you are arrested for operating under the influence with a CDL, there are two processes that will begin: the criminal process and the administrative process.
 Both of these processes are deeply important, as either one can prove problematic for your commercial driver’s license.

 For normal drivers, the legal BAC limit is .08.
 However, for commercial drivers, this limit is half of that at .04.
 It should also be noted you do not have to be in a commercial vehicle for DUI charges to impact your commercial driver’s license.
-Your personal vehicle and the actions you take while driving it, still affect your CDL.
+Your personal vehicle and the actions you take while driving it still affect your CDL.

-Will I Lose my Commercial License for a DUI in Maryland?
+Will I Lose My Commercial License for a DUI in Maryland?

 If, during your arrest, you blew between a .08 and a .15 BAC, your license will be suspended for 45 days.
 This will apply to both your commercial and your normal driver’s license.
 If you blow higher than .15, the period of suspension will extend to 90 days.
 Unlike for a normal driver’s license, CDL suspensions cannot be modified to accommodate a work permit.
 The license is suspended.
 End of story.